ITBorisov/MEAN-PROJECT/README.md

 Like current promotion.
 Comment current promotion.
-Send message to other users.
+Send messages to other users.
-View ther message from other users.
+View ther messages from other users.
 View their promotion.
 Edit, Delete, Create promotion.